Making a strong first impression is undoubtedly an important part for you and your brand. And it usually starts with a sales introduction email.

 Under this category of email, your sales rep needs to introduce your company.
 The email should comprise of your business dealings, what are your expertise, how long you have been in the industry, and highlight all the possible points that make the client confident about your company.

 To add on, you can insert the link of your company’s website, your social media links, and LinkedIn link to add more weight to the mail.
+You can also take advantage of video prospecting to introduce your company to prospective clients in a more visually engaging way.

 2. Introduction email for sales